Former Seattle police chief Jim Pugel will run for City Council

 “I love helping other people solve problems,” Pugel said.
 “You don’t have to sit at the head of the table but you’ve got to be at the table in order to make change.”

-Regarding the short-live employee head tax on high-grossing businesses that stirred controversy at City Hall in 2018, Pugel said his impression is that “the plan wasn’t as detailed as it needed to be.”
+Regarding the short-lived employee head tax on high-grossing businesses that stirred controversy at City Hall in 2018, Pugel said his impression is that “the plan wasn’t as detailed as it needed to be.”

 “Various groups were demonizing others and a civil conversation couldn’t occur,” he added.
 “I want to bring a sense of procedural justice … to come up with a workable result.”